DHTMLX/docs-suite/docs/form/api/simplevault/simplevault_beforeshow_event.md

 - value     array     the current value of the control

 @returns:
-param   boolean     false - to prevent a control from being shown, otherwise - true
+param   boolean | void     false - to prevent a control from being shown, otherwise - true

 @example:
 form.getItem("simplevault").events.on("BeforeShow", function(value) {